Luminar 4 Review: The Future of Photo Editing? (2020)

 Just take a look at this example – this shot of a giraffe was taken last year in South Africa, but the sky is incredibly bland and white.

 Perhaps this was shot for a magazine, and they wanted some more punch and colour in the sky for a magazine cover?
 Normally I would now have to mask out the sky, selecting all of the gaps near the eyelashes, mane, and around the horizon.
 But with one click, we see almost perfect masking:

 Ok, so there are some things we clearly need to adjust.
-The sky, for example, is completely in focus and the attempt to relight the scene has darkened the face of the giraffe a little too much.
+The sky, for example, is completely in focus and the horizon is not perfect.
 The one click button is just the beginning, though, and there are a number of sliders you can use to easily amend any mismatched issues.

 Using the Sky Defocus slider, I can throw out the background to make it match the image properly.
 Close Gaps allows you to play around with the blending, should anything be slightly off.
-Sky Local blends in the original sky, helping to reinforce “realism” in the shot if required.
-The result?
+I moved the horizon down slightly to match the bushes more accurately, and the result is great!

 I was incredibly sceptical of this feature when I initially heard about it.
 I am not one for photo manipulation to this extent, but it is actually extremely impressive and works very well.
 It’s important to remember that not everyone will want Sky Replacement as part of their workflow, but there are plenty of photographers out there who need it for commercial purposes – or just to have fun!